PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 In the drop-down there is a search bar with auto-completion allowing to search and select a shop or a group quickly.<br/>
 There is a placeholder: "Search shop name"<br/>
 As soon as a user types a character in the field, a search is immediately performed and returned.<br/>
+The results should not show shop(s) for which the URL has not been configured. <br/>
 The results are displayed in a frame below the search field. <br/>
 The displayed results can then be browsed, either by the arrow keys on the keyboard, or by the mouse cursor.<br/>
 If the user chooses one of the listed results, it is automatically written in the search field and selected as context.